syncfusion-content/flutter-docs/Flutter/maps/bubble.md

 ## Show bubbles

-You can show bubbles using the `showBubbles` property in the `MapShapeLayer` and the `bubbleSizeMapper` property of the `MapShapeLayerDelegate` is used to specify size to the bubble.
+You can show bubbles using the `showBubbles` property in the `MapShapeLayer` and the `MapShapeLayerDelegate.bubbleSizeMapper` property is used to specify size to the bubble.
+The default value of the `showBubbles` property is `false`.

 {% tabs %}
 {% highlight Dart %}